 Once rested, take out one ball at a time and roll it out into an oval.
 Fold it onto itself like a letter and return it under the plastic wrap as you work on the other ones.

 When all the dough balls have been pre-shaped, go back to the first one and roll that out vertically into a rectangle.
 Then roll it into a cylinder by rolling toward you will pressing downward to create surface tension.
+Pinch the ends to close and place the shaped rolls into the pan with the seam side down.

 Repeat the above process 5 more time and you'll have 2 loafs of 3 dough rolls each.
 Leave those to rise covered or uncovered for the second time.